 5 ways investors can stay protected against inflation

 The government has pumped trillions of dollars into the economy through deficit spending and stimulus measures since the COVID-19 pandemic began.
-Meanwhile, the Federal Reserve dropped interest rates to near zero and has committed to keeping them there through 2023, and even said it would let inflation run above-trend in the short term.
+Meanwhile, the Federal Reserve dropped interest rates to near zero and initially committed to keeping them there through 2023 before reversing course.

-Sustained inflation would likely lead to higher interest rates, so investors should consider how to best position their portfolios if it does arrive.
+Sustained high inflation would likely lead to meaningfully higher interest rates, so investors should consider how to best position their portfolios if it does stick around.
 That said, the economy spent much of the 2010s without high sustained inflation despite huge budget deficits and low interest rates.

 Here are some top inflation hedges that may help you mitigate the impact of inflation.